-- They can choose among fixed, indexed and equity-indexed income, impacting how interest accumulates.
+- They can choose among fixed, variable and indexed income, impacting how interest accumulates.

-- They have options about providing for dependents.
-For example, with 100-percent joint life annuities, the monthly payments go to the owner until their death.
-At that point the payments are transferred and go to the spouse.
+- They have options for bequests.
+For example, with 100-percent joint-life annuities, the monthly payments go to the owner until their death.
+At that point, the payments are transferred and go to the spouse.

 - Veterans with TSP income or extra pension funds can use savings to purchase an annuity.
 Veterans may also turn to annuities to allow them to put off drawing Social Security income to a time when they will receive the maximum monthly payout.

 The VA pays eligible survivors of those who die in the line of duty or from service-related injuries and diseases.
 This benefit, known as Dependency and Indemnity Compensation (DIC), can extend to parents of deceased service members.